 There is currently no completion support for other shells

-such as fish
+such as fish or zsh.

 It is useful for DomTerm to track the working directory of the process.
 One reason is creating links from compiler error messages.